-Jordan B. Peterson, psychologist, truth-sayer and rock star of recent months, said the most important work that can be done is establishing the relationship between belief systems and the outcomes they generate.
+Jordan B. Peterson, psychologist, truth-sayer and rock star of recent months, said that the most important work that can be done is establishing the relationship between belief systems and the outcomes they generate.
 I agree.

 It doesn’t help to tell people to follow their dreams, to be the best they can be, or that nothing is impossible with the right attitude.
 When they live in societies that enforce limiting, false beliefs, they are (so to speak) paddling upstream in a leaky canoe without oars.

 If you thinking you can wish on a star and get what you want, whenever you want it, with no concept of history, you’re in for a rude shock or two.
 Easy times are over.

 If you think it’s possible to eliminate irrational hatreds and eradicate self-serving prejudice with logic and love alone, you’ll have as much success as a man pissing on a forest fire.